 You will come across one small section of the hike that is quite steep and made of rocky stairs.
 There are chains to help you in this section but they are quite unnecessary unless it is slippery from the rain.
 Overall it was quite a simple hike except for the incline.

-In the final stages of the hike, this is where we came across the most Chamois on the entire route as they took cover underneath the huge cliff walls.
-One family was nervous but didn’t run away as we made our way up the trail and it was possible for me to take some photos on my 24-105mm that turned out quite well considering I don’t hike with a big zoom lens.
+During the final stages of the hike we came across the most Chamois on the entire route as they took cover underneath the huge cliff walls.
+One Chamois family was nervous but didn’t run away as we made our way up the trail and it was possible for me to take some photos on my 24-105mm that turned out quite well considering I don’t hike with a big zoom lens.

 The couple who warden the hut cooked a beautiful soup, pasta, and dessert, which had us satisfied and ready for a good night of sleep in the dormitory, which was now a private room rather than shared with ten other hikers as per normal.